 - You have to now create a VBA macro to display the UserForm.
 This macro will be created in a normal VBA module.

-- Lastly you will create the event handler VBA procedures.
-These procedures are executed when users perform some events(for example, sometimes user clicks the OK button, this is an event).
+- Lastly, you will create the event handler VBA procedures.
+These procedures are executed when users perform some events(for example, sometimes the user clicks the OK button, this is an event).

-I have discussed how to create a UserForm in details in the following sections.
+I have discussed how to create a UserForm in detail in the following sections.